Close

 Teaching

-I convene the Mathematical Demography module at the European Doctoral School of Demography where I teach Mathematics for Demographers and Decomposition Techniques.
-At LSHTM, I contribute teaching to the Population Studies, Demographic Methods and Population Dynamics and Projections papers.
+José Manuel convenes the Mathematical Demography module at the European Doctoral School of Demography where he teaches Mathematics for Demographers and Decomposition Techniques since 2018.
+At LSHTM, he contributes teaching to the Population Studies, Demographic Methods and Population Dynamics and Projections papers.

 Research

-The overarching aim of José Manuel's research is to produce novel insights on population health inequalities and better understand their link with social determinants of health.
+José Manuel's research specializes in formal demography and the measurement of inequalities in longevity, contributing influential work that has been recognized internationally.
 Theoretically and methodologically, his work follows two main strands.
 First, his work develops and advances formal demographic techniques to measure inequalities in the length of life and uses this perspective to generate new ways of analysing population health.
 Second, through these and other methodological tools, including those from statistics, data science, and computer science, his work examines the structural and social determinants of population health inequalities.
 For example, his work so far has examined how structural shocks like violence, and more recently the COVID-19 pandemic, affect population health inequalities around the globe.

 Research Area